You have an Instagram account and you’re looking to increase followers/engagement through your hashtags. We understand it isn’t easy.

-This happens during the first minutes and hours in which the publication is done.
+This happens during the first few minutes and hours in which the post is uploaded.
 The algorithm is constantly being updated to show the newest and more popular posts with that particular hashtag.

 One of the best ways to leverage this is to post in the times when your audience is more active.

-To reach the largest number of users on Instagram, you can closely monitor the times in which followers connect in the social network, and post at that times.
+To reach the largest number of users on Instagram, you can closely monitor the times in which followers connect in the social network, and post at those times.

 Instagram native analytics can help you identify the best times to post, and you can use a scheduling tool to schedule the time of the publication.

 Encouraging your followers to engage quickly is very useful too.
 And answering their comments immediately can also help.

 Some users even try to manually increase this engagement in the first few minutes with Instagram pods.
 While this seems to be an option, its long term effectiveness is yet to be confirmed.
 However, there are some Instagram growth hackers using this unseen hashtag strategy.
 I think it’s worth checking out if you’re serious about growing your engagement.

 Have a great Instagram caption in your post: